yramachers/h3script/README.md

 - Run plotcurve(neutrino mass in keV) function at the end
 - edit hard-coded energy resolution value in plotcurve(mn)
+- for plotting pseudo-data, set exposure by hand in the routine "plotCurve"
 - Output: - integral spectrum fraction of range of interest and plot of derivative of Kurie curve to see shape changes clearly.

+- Run tritiumKuriePlotter.C for overlaying various Kurie plots and/or pseudo-data on a single plot.